mpouyamirzaei/MUSE-Tissue-Image-Dataset/README.md

 <i>Deep Ultraviolet Fluoresence Images of Cancerous and Non-cancerous Breast Tissue</i>

 Welcome to the MUSE Breast Tissue Image Dataset. <br>
 This repository currently contains anonymized stitched images of breast tissue.
-We hope to provide this repository to If you wish to learn about the methods of which this image dataset was collected, please refer to our publications folder.
+If you wish to learn about the methods of which this image dataset was collected, please refer to our publications folder.

 ## Citing